Google Mail: Access and Manage a Delegated Email Account in Google Mail

 - Log in to your Google Mail account.

-- Click your email address (located in the upper-right corner of the page).
+- Click your account photo or the blue avatar (located in the upper-right corner of the page).

 - From the drop-down menu, select the desired delegated account.
 A new window or tab will open displaying the delegated account.